311-code/Magic-Prompt-Injection/README.md

 - **Conditioning**: Use conditioningzeroout on both positive and negative prompts.
 - **Connect Node**: Connect the Magic Prompt Injection node and start prompting directly to unet blocks in the model. decrease and increase weights per layer.

-## 🔮 Preview of Magic Model Injector SD3 and SDXL
+## 🔮 Preview of Magic Model Injector SD3, SDXL, and Flux

 PS.
 I am working on another more advanced node (that will do all of this and lot more).
-It injects SD3 weights and bias layers to help mitigate common issues like the woman in grass nightmare limbs SD3.
+It injects SD3 weights and bias layers to help mitigate common issues like the woman in grass nightmare limbs SD3 or model ablation.
 This upcoming ptoject is called **Magic Model Injector**.

 Disclaimer: This came out a bit lewd somehow, apologies ahead of time.
+SD3 example:

 Magic Model Injector Coming Soon with SD3 support.. ![preview_magic_model_injector](https://github.com/DataCTE/prompt_injection/assets/23625562/83d84b79-1372-4891-9c53-238f769e637b)

 > *Don't ask me why the woman shows up in a bikini.. it happened when I inject certain SD3 joint block layers with real women in grass!
-Maybe it breaks some sort of ablation, I dunno.
+Maybe it breaks some sort of ablation here, I dunno.
 Quality is bad for now and I will attempt to fix it before release.*

 ## 💖 Support Me